plaid/pattern/README.md

 "start": "PORT=3001 HTTPS=true SSL_CRT_FILE=localhost.pem SSL_KEY_FILE=localhost-key.pem react-scripts start",
 ```

 After starting up the Pattern sample app, you can now view it at https://localhost:3001.
+Note that if you are on Windows, you
+may still get an invalid certification warning on your browser.
+If so, click on "advanced" and proceed.
+However, please note that this is recommended for local development environments only and not for production environments.
+Also on Windows, the frontend may still try to load http://localhost:3001 and you may have to enter https://localhost:3001 manually.

 ## Debugging